fleschutz/PowerShell/Docs/write-typewriter.md

 ## write-typewriter.ps1 - Writes text with the typewriter effect

-This script writes text with the typewriter effect.
+This PowerShell script writes text with the typewriter effect.

 ## Parameters
 ```powershell